Grand Opening Ideas for Your RestaurantLast updated on 4/22/2019

-Begin Planning Your Grand Opening Early
+Create a Grand Opening Plan Early

 Here are a few areas to focus on when you begin planning your grand opening:

 - Pick a day for your event: When choosing a day, be aware of upcoming events in the area to avoid competing for customers.
+Create a timeline of the soft opening events leading up to your grand opening day.

 - Select a time frame: How long will you host a grand opening?
 Decide if you want a breakfast, lunch, or dinner crowd and for how many hours you’re prepared to stay open.